Vincent Kompany: International career

 France, overcoming England to finish third, their highest ever placing in the competition.

 Style of play

-Kompany has been described as one of the best defenders in world football, and in the history of the Premier League; he is recognised to be an intelligent and physically strong centre-back, with excellent aerial ability, mobility, and leadership qualities, as well as good technique and distribution.
-He is also a very accurate tackler, with strong positional sense, and excels at reading the game and anticipating his opponents.
-He initially played as a central or defensive midfielder before being moved to a centre-back role.
+Kompany was described as one of the best defenders in world football, and in the history of the Premier League; he was recognised to be an intelligent and physically strong centre back, with excellent aerial ability, mobility, and leadership qualities, as well as good technique and distribution.
+He was also a very accurate tackler, with strong positional sense, and excelled at reading the game and anticipating his opponents.

+Kompany initially played as a central or defensive midfielder before being moved to a centre-back role.
 Despite his ability, he often struggled with injuries throughout his career.

 Managerial career

 Anderlecht

 On 17 August 2020, it was announced that Kompany would be the head coach at Anderlecht for the next four seasons, after retiring from professional football on the same day.
 He made his debut six days later in a 1–1 home draw with Mouscron, conceding the equaliser in added time.
 In the Belgian Cup, the team reached the semi-finals before a 2–1 elimination by Genk in March.
 The league campaign ended with qualification for the play-offs, in which they came fourth and made the UEFA Europa Conference League.

 In August 2021, Kompany's Violets were eliminated from the Conference League qualifiers 5–4 on aggregate by Dutch club Vitesse.
 The team did one round better in the cup than before, losing the final on penalties to Gent on 18 April, and came third in the league.